Best Home Assistant Voice Satellites 2026: ESP32 & Local

 The Verdict

-For privacy-first buyers building three or more room satellites: the Seeed Studio ReSpeaker 2-Mics Pi HAT provides the only wireable GPIO hardware mute of any Amazon pick, enabling physical microphone disconnection at under $15 per node.
+For privacy-first buyers building three or more room satellites: the Seeed Studio ReSpeaker 2-Mics Pi HAT provides the only wireable GPIO mute / push-to-talk button of any Amazon pick, enabling physical microphone disconnection at the hardware level for around $40 per HAT.
 Skip it if you want a single self-contained puck — this HAT requires a Pi host and assembly.

 Best Low-Power: CanaKit Raspberry Pi Zero 2 W Starter MAX Kit